ahelal/ansible-concourse/README.md

 An easy way to generate your keys to use a script in ```keys/key.sh```

 The bash script will ask you for the number of workers you require.
 It will then generate ansible compatible yaml files in ```keys/vars```
-You can than copy the content in your group vars or pass it somehow.
+You can than copy the content in your group vars or anyother method you prefer.

 ## Default variables
 ```yaml